Hearing

 Hearing Assessments

-If you suspect your child has a hearing loss or a professional has suggested a referral for a hearing assessment, you would seek the services of an audiologist.
+If you suspect your child has trouble hearing or a professional has suggested a referral for a hearing assessment, you would seek the services of an audiologist.

 Is your child eligible for assessment through the Infant Hearing Program?

-- If your child is under 6 months of age and there is a risk factor for permanent hearing loss such as meningitis or a head injury or there are other concerns there is a permanent hearing loss, your child may eligible for an audiology assessment by an IHP trained audiologist.
+- If your child is under 6 months of age, and there is a risk factor for a permanent hearing difference, such as meningitis or a head injury or there are other concerns about a permanent hearing difference, your child may eligible for an audiology assessment by an IHP-trained audiologist.

-- If your child is over 6 months of age, a permanent hearing loss must first be identified by a community audiologist.
+- If your child is over 6 months of age, they must be seen by a community audiologist to identify a permanent hearing difference before they can be referred into the Infant Hearing Program.
 A referral to the Tri-Regional Infant Hearing Program can be submitted by the audiologist or your child’s doctor (fax: 905-472-7553) or you may contact the Service Provider in your area who will assist you in completing the referral.

 Click here to view a guide for eligibility criteria